d-krupke/cpsat-primer/05_parameters.md

 solver.log_callback = lambda msg: print("LOG:", msg)  # (str) -> None
 ```

+> [!WARNING]
+>
+> Be careful when using callbacks, as they can slow down the solver
+> significantly.
+Callbacks are often called frequently, forcing a switch back to
+> the slower Python layer.
+I have often seen students frustrated by slow solver
+> performance, only to discover that most of the solver's time is spent in the
+> callback function.
+Even if the operations within the callback are not complex,
+> the time spent can add up quickly and affect overall performance.

 ### Parallelization

 CP-SAT is a portfolio-solver that uses different techniques to solve the